cpoczatek/oci-performance-test/README.md

     terraform init
     terraform apply

-Then SSH to the machine and run
+Then SSH to the machine and run:

     cd /
+    sudo su
     ./runtest.sh

 ### Results